grafana/agent/docs/sources/flow/reference/components/otelcol.processor.attributes.md

 ### Including spans based on regex of log severity text

 The following demonstrates how to process logs that have a severity text that match regexp patterns.
-This processor will remove "token" attribute and will obfuscate "password" attribute in logs where severity matches "info".
+This processor will remove the "token" attribute and will obfuscate the "password" attribute in logs where severity matches "info".

 Note that due to the presence of the `log_severity_texts` attribute, this configuration works only for